ionic-team/vscode-ionic/roadmap.md

 - (feat) info.plist editing
 - (feat) Twitter to RSS feed - pull news into plugin ??
 - (1) Getting devices takes some time to run the first time.
 Make sure logging goes to Output window and if taking > 5 seconds then give user feedback that it may take time
-- (32) Debugging for iOS
 - (2) If you sync but the build didn't work then show suitable error (or trigger build)
 - (2) If a project has not been built and you try running on ios/android it could build for you beforehand
 - (2) Show gotchas page for Angular migration x to x+1
 - (2) On Web projects that are Angular based hook up dist or configured folder
-- (16) Allow add of plugins: list all official capacitor, ionic enterprise, supported plugins
 - (16) If using say @capacitor/camera then allow editing of info.plist and Android permissions (highlight if empty)
 - (4) When running for web, if you close the browser, a button for "Open Browser" should allow opening it again.
 - (8) Show preview as soon as "Run on Web" is clicked and show progress until app is ready
 - (4) Highlight dev dependencies in some way
-- (4) Check for leftover platforms and plugins folders when removing cordova or when capacitor is detected
 - (4) Detect if Android Studio not installed

 ## Ditch Ionic CLI